GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/performance/total-byte-weight/index.md

-Consider showing excerpts in your article categories (one popular solution is a "read more" link), reducing the number of articles shown on a given page, breaking your long posts into multiple pages, or using a plugin to lazy-load comments.
+Consider showing excerpts in your article categories (one popular solution is a "read more" link), reducing the number of articles shown on a given page, breaking your long posts into multiple pages, or using a plugin to lazy load comments.

 ### WordPress

-Consider showing excerpts in your post lists (you can use the "more" tag), reducing the number of posts shown on a given page, breaking your long posts into multiple pages, or using a plugin to lazy-load comments.
+Consider showing excerpts in your post lists (you can use the "more" tag), reducing the number of posts shown on a given page, breaking your long posts into multiple pages, or using a plugin to lazy load comments.

 ## Resources